Loss aversion and the welfare ranking of policy interventions: Introduction

 In particular, the problem with using existing stochastic dominance techniques is that the mapping of distribution functions to a testable criterion is nonlinear and ill-behaved.
 A dominance test inherently requires uniform comparisons be made, and tractable analysis of its distribution demands regularity, in the form of differentiability, of the map between the space of distribution functions and the space of criterion functions.
 However, the map from pairs of distribution functions to the LASD criterion function is not differentiable.
 Despite this complication, we show that supremum- or $L_2$-norm statistics applied to this function are just regular enough that, with some care, resampling can be used to conduct inference.

 For practical implementation, we propose an inference procedure that combines standard resampling with an estimate of the way that test statistics depend on underlying data distributions, building on recent results from \citet{FangSantos19}.
 We contribute to the literature on directionally differentiable test statistics with a new test for LASD.
-Recent contributions to this literature include, among others, \citet{CattaneoJanssonNagasawa17, HongLi18, ChetverikovSantosShaikh18, ChoWhite18, ChristensenConnault19, FangSantos19} and \citet{MastenPoirier17}.
+Recent contributions to this literature include, among others, \citet{HongLi18, ChetverikovSantosShaikh18, ChoWhite18, ChristensenConnault19, FangSantos19, CattaneoJanssonNagasawa17} and \citet{MastenPoirier17}.

 When distributions are only partially identified by bounds, the situation is more challenging.
-The current state of the literature on Makarov bounds focuses on pointwise inference for bound functions (see, e.g., \citet{FanPark10,FanPark12}, and \citet{FanGuerreZhu17}).
+The current state of the literature on Makarov bounds focuses on pointwise inference for bound functions (see, e.g., \citet{FanPark10,FanPark12}, \citet{FanGuerreZhu17}, and \citet{FirpoRidder08,FirpoRidder19}).
 However, the LASD criterion requires a uniform comparison of bound functions, and the map from distribution functions to Makarov bound functions is also not smooth.
 Fortunately the problem has a similar solution to the point-identified LASD test.
-The resulting $L_2$- and supremum-norm statistics allow us to conduct conservative inference for LASD in the partially identified case.
+The resulting $L_2$- and supremum-norm statistics allow us to conduct inference for LASD in the partially identified case using functions that bound the relevant CDFs.
+The details are included in the online Supplemental Appendix.

-We empirically illustrate the use of our proposed criteria and tests with a welfare comparison of two well-known income support programs using data from \citet{BitlerGelbachHoynes06}.
+We illustrate the practical use of our proposed criteria and tests with a very simple empirical application using data from \citet{BitlerGelbachHoynes06}.
+This aims at exemplifying the use of our approach, rather than developing a fully fledged empirical investigation.
 We show that, in the case of a policy with gainers and losers, the use of our loss aversion-sensitive evaluation criteria may lead to a ranking of policy interventions that differs from that obtained when their outcomes are compared using stochastic dominance.

 The rest of the paper is organized as follows.
 Section \ref{sec:basic} presents the basic definitions and notation and defines loss aversion-sensitive dominance.
 Section \ref{sec:ptsd} develops testable criteria for loss aversion-sensitive dominance.
 Section \ref{sec:inference} proposes statistical inference methods for LASD using sample observations.
 Section \ref{sec:applic} illustrates our methodology using a very simple empirical application that uses data from the experimental evaluation of a well-known welfare policy reform in the US.
 Section \ref{sec:conclusion} concludes.
 Our first appendix includes auxiliary results and definitions; our second one collects proof of the results in the paper.